 scroll-snap-align: center;

-Alternatively, we could set the value to proximity, which would determine that the scroll position will only snap to a snap point if the user stopped scrolling near any snap point.
+Alternatively, you could set the value to proximity, which would determine that the scroll position will only snap to a snap point if the user stopped scrolling near any snap point.

 Setting precise animations or physics to enforce these snap points is not performed by this feature but is determined by the User Agent (the browser) used.

-If there is a situation where your content might be taller than the container (in this case 100vh), then using mandatory can be problematic and cause parts of the content to be hidden above or below the visible area, hence it is not recommended.
+If your content might be taller than the container (in this case 100vh), using mandatory can be problematic and cause parts of the content to be hidden above or below the visible area.
+Use proximity instead when content height is unpredictable.

 But if you know that the content will always fit the viewport, then using the mandatory value can create a more consistent user experience: